GeoCorps AMERICAN INDIAN Internships

 - Click the "Apply" tab at the top of this page.
 Or click here.
 Then follow the instructions to log-in and set up your application account.

-- Once logged-in, click on the "Positions" tab at the top of the page and scroll down to and click on the "American Indian Diversity Internships" listing.
+- Once logged-in, click on the "Positions" link and scroll down to and click on the "American Indian Diversity Internships" listing.
 Then click the red button that says "CLICK HERE TO APPLY FOR THIS POSITION".

 - Applicants to the GeoCorps American Indian Internships are also encouraged to apply directly to other GeoCorps America (maximum of three) and GeoCorps Diversity Internship positions (no limit) in the same manner.
 Please refer to the application instructions and eligibility requirements for help.

-- Here is the general GeoCorps American Indian Internships position description.
+- Look on the positions listing page for the general GeoCorps American Indian Internships position description.
 Please tailor your application toward this general position description.
 If there are particular positions with the National Park Service that interest you most, please name those positions in your application and focus your application materials on the requirements for those particular National Park Service positions.

 THE SELECTION PROCESS